repo-reviews/repo-reviews.github.io/new_reviews/my_review.md

 <br/><br/>

-Now, here's an that equation for you in Python,
+Now, here's an equation for you in Python,
 ```
 y_hat = b_0 + (b_1 * x_1) + epsilon
 ```